nipunbatra/ES654-2020-3/README.md

 the data set (size of x, and thus y).
 What can you conclude?
 Edit `q6_plot.py` [1 mark]

+7. For gradient descent (any of the above implementation) create the following three gifs of gradient descent updates.
+- the surface plot of RSS in 3D
+- the line fit
+- the contour

+This needs to be done only for the case of 2 coefficients (theta_0 and theta_1).
+The gifs need to show only the first 10 iterations.
+Examples for first 2 gifs can be found at https://giphy.com/gifs/gradient-O9rcZVmRcEGqI.
+Example for last gif can be found at https://giphy.com/gifs/gradient-6QlTwkigqg4yk.
+You can create this gifs using any online services after you plot individual images for each gradient update.
+Alternatively you can also use the matplotlib.animation library.
+Edit`q7_plot.py` [3 marks]

-7. For gradient descent (any of the above implementation) plot the contour and update in 2 parameters (theta_0 and theta_1).Write a function to plot three views of gradient descent update.
+For gradient descent (any of the above implementation) plot the contour and update in 2 parameters (theta_0 and theta_1).Write a function to plot three views of gradient descent update.
 First being: the surface plot of RSS in 3D, second being the line fit, and the third being the contour.
 The first two would like the following: https://giphy.com/gifs/gradient-O9rcZVmRcEGqI and the third would look like the following: https://giphy.com/gifs/gradient-6QlTwkigqg4yk.
 You can create a GIF using any online services (after you have created the images) and need to show only the first 10 iterations.
-Edit `q7_plot.py` [3 marks]

 8. Compare time required for gradient descent v/s normal and see if it matches theoretical numbers.
 Edit `q8_compare_time.py` [1 mark]

 9. Create a data set that suffers from multicollinearity and check if your gradient descent implementation works.
 Edit `q9_dataset.py` [1 mark]